 Wuthering Heights by Emily Brontë is an intergenerational tale of two feuding families focusing on the enigmatic character Heathcliff.
 Though based in the early 1800s, the major themes in Wuthering Heights of revenge, love, social class, gender roles, good and evil, and family relationships make it a story for the ages.
+Essay writers online help students all over the world describe this intriguing tale.
 Let's go over them in detail and figure out what is the theme of Wuthering Heights!

 Good and Evil

 Though the characters in Wuthering Heights are all conflicted, some are portrayed as more good and some are portrayed as evil.
 If you use professional custom writing services, your written piece will have an in-depth character analysis of every main character.
 The main character Heathcliff is clearly meant to be seen as evil even though one of his driving motivations is love.

 Edgar, on the other hand, can be seen as a good character, but between the struggle between them, Heathcliff comes across as the winner.
 Portrating someone as a winner is also inherent to great admission essay writers who naturally focus on your upsides.
 Despite Heathcliff’s victory, he lives a tortured life whereas Edgar dies in relative peace.
 Every other character has moments of both good and evil representing humanity at large.